anthonywong555/function-templates/salesforce/README.md

 | Use digital signatures 	| true                                                                                                                    	|
 | Selected OAuth Scopes  	| - Access and manage your data (api) <br > - Perform requests on your behalf at any time (refresh_token, offline_access) 	|

-Upload the `server.cert` file;
+4. Upload the `server.crt` file.

-4. Click Save.
+5. Click Save.

-5. Click Manage.
+6. Click Manage.

-6. Edit Policis.
+7. Edit Policis.

-7. In the OAuth policies section, for Permitted Users select Admin approved users are pre-authorized, then click OK.
+8. In the OAuth policies section, for Permitted Users select Admin approved users are pre-authorized, then click OK.

-8. Click Save.
+9. Click Save.

-9. Create a Permission Set and assign pre-authorized users for this connected app.
+10. Create a Permission Set and assign pre-authorized users for this connected app.

 ### Environment variables